Aleksandar301/Skocko-Mastermind-game/README.md

 - **Random number generation** for secret combination
 - **ADC potentiometer input** for selecting digits

-The project was initially implemented using **polling** as the microcontroller used was quite was quite fast for the project at hand, and later upgraded to **interrupt-driven** handling for buttons and ADC.
+The project was initially implemented using **polling** as the microcontroller used was quite  fast for the project at hand, and later upgraded to **interrupt-driven** handling for buttons and ADC.
+The presented version is the pooling version.

 ---